-This article introduces you to Batch Prediction API which can be used to score big datasets on a deployed DataRobot model.
+This article introduces you to Batch Prediction API which can be used to score big datasets on deployed DataRobot models.
 The Python notebook available at the DataRobot Community GitHub provides instructions for getting predictions out of a DataRobot deployed model.

 The Batch Prediction API allows you to score huge datasets by taking advantage of the prediction servers you have already deployed.
 The API is available through the DataRobot Public API and can be consumed by REST-enabled clients or the DataRobot Python Public API bindings.
-If you are a customer of DataRobot, click here to learn more about the latter option.
+(View the full documentation for the DataRobot Python client package here.)

 There are multiple advantages to using the Batch Prediction API:

 Score large datasets from (and to) Amazon S3 buckets.